 There are many active lawsuits in the United States seeking relief for the asbestos content of talcum powder, which has been linked to various illnesses, such as ovarian cancer.
 Talcum is a popular ingredient in everyday items, especially baby powder and certain beauty products.
 Makers of Talcum Powder knew about the risks associated with the level of asbestos in their products and failed to provide a warning to their consumers.
 One of the leading companies subject to the lawsuits is Johnson & Johnson, a brand known for its medical devices, pharmaceuticals, household goods, and consumer products.

-Talcum Powder Lawsuit Updates
+Talcum Powder Lawsuit News

 Is there a talcum powder lawsuit?